Eleanor Roosevelt Playground

 This Bedford-Stuyvesant playground is named after First Lady and United Nations Delegate Eleanor Roosevelt (1884-1962).
 A niece of President Theodore Roosevelt (1858-1919), Anna Eleanor Roosevelt was born into a socially prominent New York family.
 Orphaned by age eleven, she was educated in England before returning to New York where she was both a debutante and a settlement house volunteer.
 She married her distant cousin, and future president, Franklin Delano Roosevelt (1882-1945) in 1905.

-After aiding in her husband’s successful Presidential campaign in 1932, Eleanor Roosevelt became a very active First Lady.
+After aiding in her husband’s successful Presidential campaign in 1932, Eleanor Roosevelt was a prolific First Lady.
 Holding weekly press conferences and making many public appearances at home and abroad, she championed the cause of racial equality and supported innovative programs to fight poverty and unemployment.
 During her service with the United Nations, she chaired the commission that drafted the Universal Declaration of Human Rights.
 A popular author, she published several books as well as a syndicated newspaper column.
 She died at the age of 78 in New York City, and she was buried with her husband at Springwood, the family’s home at Hyde Park.

 In the 1960s, Bedford-Stuyvesant urgently needed additional elementary school facilities to stem the tide of rising enrollment and to replace obsolete structures erected in the early 1890s.
 The City acquired the land at the intersection of Lewis, Dekalb, and Stuyvesant Avenues and Kosciusko Street in 1964.
 It built Public School 81 on the site, and soon neighborhood parents and school officials began lobbying for the construction of a playground on the adjacent vacant lot.
-Jointly operated by Parks and the Department of Education, the playground opened a few years later as P.S.
+Jointly operated by NYC Parks and the Department of Education, the playground opened a few years later as P.S.
 81 Playground.
-In 1985, Parks renamed the site Eleanor Roosevelt Playground as a tribute to the humanitarian activist.
+In 1985, NYC Parks renamed the site Eleanor Roosevelt Playground as a tribute to the humanitarian activist.